MatMasIt/notesArchive/latest/Inglese/2022/aprile/martedì_5/10_08_00/appunti.md

 he will become terrible and clumsy

-second effect: sharp pain
+second effect: sharp pain that strikes him like a sharp kinfe

+he shivers and start
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5NzM5MjQ3OSwzOTIyOTQ0ODNdfQ==
+eyJoaXN0b3J5IjpbLTEzMjE0NDg4MjgsMzkyMjk0NDgzXX0=
 -->